vrivasdev/api-products/README.md

 1. Run npm install in the root's project
 2. Run npm start
 3. Project will run via port number 3000
-4. Services:
+4. Service => '/api/stock-price/:code': Will display product and stock by each sku code
-   1 '/api/stock-price/:code': Will display product and stock by each sku code 2 '/api/products': Will displlay all products and their URLs
+5. Service => '/api/products': Will displlay all products and their URLs